Updated: Jan 13

-Risk management is one of the most important tools you have as a trader when it comes to maximizing profits and minimizing losses in Forex trading, but also in trading other markets, or even investing.
+Risk management is one of the most important tools you have as a trader when it comes to maximizing your results in the Forex market, but also in trading other markets, or even investing.
 If you have an edge and combine that with good risk management you can massively increase your performance.
 Risk management is often overlooked.
 The only thing retail traders know about risk management is to risk 2% per trade.
 This is such a shallow view and limits your profits massively.
 In this article you are going to read some interesting things about risk management.
 However, this will not be all there is to it.
 If you want to know more about risk management you might want to check out our coaching or modules.

 If you apply these things correctly, you can massively increase your performance and reduce your losses.